Datagrid, a Procore Company

 What authentication method should I use to connect Azure Blob Storage with Datagrid?

-What file types can Datagrid process from Azure Blob Storage?
+What file formats can Datagrid process from Azure Blob Storage?

 Similar integrations